emieza/ubuntu-join-ad/README.md

-# Linux join mahine to Active Directory
+# Join Ubuntu mahine to Active Directory

 Just that.